360submit/WinDB/README.md

 ### 4. Fixation Learning
 <div align=center><img width="600" height="400" src="https://github.com/cvpr-submission/WinDB/blob/main/Figs/Net.gif"/></div>
 <p align="center">
+Figure 3.
 The motivation of the newly proposed model.
 Subfigures A and B illustrate the “fixation shifting” phenomenon — very common in our set.
 Our model has devised “a very simple yet effective” architecture, which performs spatiotemporal self-attention to alleviate the fixation shifting-induced longdistance misalignment problem. </p>